 I made an INTERACTIVE graph so you can see the feeding pattern more closely:

 You’ll notice that the graphs above are INTERACTIVE!
 So do make sure to mouse over the bars and even click on them to filter the data by day period of by the hour.

-By observing the graph above, birds do actually feed all day; from sunrise to sunset, starting at 6 am and stopping at 8 pm.
+As seen above, birds begin feeding at sunrise to sunset, starting at 6 am and stop at 8 pm.
 Birds feed the most in the late mornings, reaching their peak at 10 am.
 The feeding trend then decreases by the hour until the late evenings, when birds begin to feed again at a small high again at 4 pm!